You can refine a finished analysis by:

 Filter the results of a finished analysis to show only those variants falling within the genes given (including 500bp up and downstream flanking regions).

-- Gene List: choose a gene list to filter by.
-For more details see: Gene lists
+• Gene List: choose a gene list to filter by.

 Algorithmic filters

-You can access Algorithmic filters under Launch analysis > Algorithmic filter analysis as shown in the picture below.
+You can access the Algorithmic filter analyses under Launch > Other actions > Launch algorithmic filter analysis as shown in the picture below.

 To start an algorithmic filter, choose the target analysis, select an algorithmic filter, and then click on Start analysis.